 1.4.2.1.
 Applicable WLTP test cycle

-The reference test cycle according to paragraph 1.4.1. of this annex shall be the applicable WLTP test cycle (WLTC) for the test procedure.
+The reference test cycle according to paragraph 1.4.1. of sub-this annex shall be the applicable WLTP test cycle (WLTC) for the Type 6 test procedure.

-In the case that paragraph 9. of Annex 1 is applied based on the reference test cycle as described in paragraph 1.4.1. of this annex, this modified test cycle shall be the applicable WLTP test cycle (WLTC) for the test procedure.
+In the case that paragraph 9. of Annex 1 is applied based on the reference test cycle as described in paragraph 1.4.1. of this sub-annex, this modified test cycle shall be the applicable WLTP test cycle (WLTC) for the Type 6 test procedure.

-1.4.2.2.
 1.5.
 OVC-HEVs, NOVC-HEVs and PEVs with manual transmissions